Updated: Jul 19

 And yet, it seems that octopuses can demonstrate what we would reasonably consider intelligence.
 Tool use has been observed both in wild octopuses and in captive octopuses in scientific studies.
 For instance, wild veined octopuses (Amphioctopus marginatus) are seen carrying around coconut shell halves, which act as shelter they can bring anywhere.
 Meanwhile, octopuses in captivity have been taught to solve puzzles like navigating mazes and opening screwed-on lids.

-What’s more, octopuses have been seen engaged in play-like behavior—something previously documented only in mammals and birds.
+What’s even more interesting, octopuses have been seen engaged in play-like behavior—something previously documented only in mammals and birds.
 When researchers at the Seattle Aquarium placed octopuses in an empty tank with nothing but a pill bottle, they found that the octopuses would repeatedly blow water at the bottle, pushing it towards a water jet in the tank that would return the bottle to them.
 The behavior was just like how humans might bounce a ball.

 So why might octopuses have evolved such capable brains?
 Some have hypothesized that being involved in social interactions and “cultural” exchanges like learning to use tools promote intelligence.
 However, octopuses are largely solitary creatures, spending most of their lives alone.
 As such, they don’t frequently socialize with others.